 Taking out a debt consolidation loan is a completely different approach to handling your money when it appears that you might be verging on losing control of the situation.
 Most people taking out a debt consolidation loan will have a number of different loans, credit cards, and store cards.
 On some or all of them, the amount a person will have taken out (their “balance”) might be very close to the amount they’re allowed to take out (their “limit”).

 A debt consolidation loan is a loan you take out to pay off all of the balances on each account in one go.
 The interest rate on a debt consolidation loan is often much smaller than you’ll be paying on individual loans, credit cards, and store cards.
-That means it can cost you a lot less using loans for debt consolidation to pay down and pay off your debit than by juggling all of those different loans, credit cards, and store cards.
+That means it can cost you a lot less using loans for debt consolidation to pay down and pay off your debt than by juggling all of those different loans, credit cards, and store cards.

 There is a great example of this on MoneySavingExpert.
 The site tells the story of a credit card customer on a fairly standard credit card interest rate of 17.9% who owes £3,000 on his credit card.
 He only has to pay back 1% of the balance back every month or £5, whichever is more.
 It would take this customer more than 27 years to pay off his balance in full, paying back the £3,000 he’s borrowed and over £4,000 in interest.